 - Conversations with FOSSA’s customer success and product teams, including senior product manager Cortez Frazier Jr.

 1. SBOMs will continue to be a priority — but with more attention paid to understanding and operationalizing SBOM data

 Both the results of our IP counsel survey and numerous customer conversations lead to the clear conclusion that organizations of all stripes are prioritizing SBOMs.
 This isn’t a huge surprise — SBOMs have several vital use cases, including software supply chain security, regulatory compliance, and sales enablement, among others.

 But for 2023, we’ve heard a growing number of organizations indicate that they will prioritize taking steps to better operationalize SBOM data — which has historically been somewhat difficult for a few reasons:

 - Modern applications are built with dozens upon dozens of different software components, which means SBOMs tend to be complex and hard to decipher, especially without the right tools.

-- The increasing standardization of machine-readable formats (and the rise of SBOM tooling) can make ingesting SBOM data easier.
+- The increasing standardization of machine-readable formats (and the rise of SBOM tools) can make ingesting SBOM data easier.
 But, even then, it can still be difficult to interpret certain SBOM elements, such as the relationships between different dependencies.

 - Not all SBOM tooling has sufficient programming language coverage, and some tools don’t integrate well with development pipelines.